-- 79. The GDC will process FOI requests in line the Freedom of Information Act 2000, the GDC's FOI policy and the Information Commissioner's guidance to public authorities. - 80.
-The only fitness to practise information provided to unauthorised parties, which includes the media and members of the public not directly involved in a fitness to practise investigation, is information which is publicly available. - 81.
+76. The GDC will process Freedom of Information (FOI) requests in line the Freedom of Information Act 2000, the GDC's FOI policy and the Information Commissioner's guidance to public authorities.

+- 77. The only fitness to practise information provided to unauthorised parties, which includes the media and members of the public not directly involved in a fitness to practise investigation, is information which is publicly available. - 78.
 The GDC already publishes a great deal of information as a matter of routine.
-This includes annual reports and accounts, performance information, and the determination in some fitness to practise cases.
-Some of this information we are obliged to publish under the Freedom of Information Act 2000 (the Information Commissioner's 2009 Model Publication Scheme and Definition Document for Health Regulators set out the details. - 82.
+This includes annual reports and accounts, performance information, and the determination in some FtP cases.
+Some of this information we are obliged to publish under the Freedom of Information Act 2000 (the Information Commissioner's 2009 Model Publication Scheme and Definition Document for Health Regulators set out the details). - 79.
 Requests from members of the public and the media for information not in the public domain should be made in writing to the GDC under the FOI Act.
-Requests will be reviewed on a case by case basis and the duty imposed on the GDC to be open and transparent will be balanced against the obligation to protect personal and special category personal data under the General Data Protection Regulation and Data Protection Act 2018 (DPA).
-The GDC has the right to refuse the release of personal data or other information which falls under one of the exemptions in the Freedom of Information and Data Protection Acts. - 83.
-Further information about making an FOI request, including a web form to help you do this, is available on the GDC's FOI page.
+Requests will be reviewed on a case by case basis, and the duty imposed on the GDC to be open and transparent will be balanced against the obligation to protect personal and special category personal data under the General Data Protection Regulation and Data Protection Act 2018.
+The GDC has the right to refuse the release of personal data or other information which falls under one of the exemptions in the FOI and data protection legislation. - 80.
+Further information about making a FOI request, including a webform to help you do this is available on the GDC website.